 The School of Information Science offers a number of scholarships for exceptional students.
 Some of the scholarships are specifically for incoming freshmen.
 Although these scholarships are one-year, non-renewable scholarships, students continuing on in our school as upperclassmen will have additional opportunities to apply for scholarships on an annual basis.
 See the list of scholarships for students.

 A number of graduate assistantships are available to fully admitted full-time graduate students.
 The deadline to apply for an assistantship coincides with the deadline to apply to the school.
 Graduate assistants are assigned to work with faculty members, in the administrative offices, in the computer labs, and in the S.C.
 Center for Community Literacy.
 Graduate assistants work 10-20 hours a week to receive a stipend.
 They also receive a tuition supplement in accordance with Graduate School policies.
 Graduate assistantships are also available in the University Libraries and the School of Medicine Library.

-The school has several fellowships for under-represented groups admitted to the graduate program, including the Cooper-Davis Fellowship in Librarianship and the Cynthia Graham Hurd Endowed Fellowship Fund.
+The school has several fellowships for under-represented groups admitted to the graduate program, including the Richard T. Greener Fellowship and the Cynthia Graham Hurd Endowed Fellowship Fund.
 Read more about fellowships here.

 We help you identify opportunities to work directly in a professional setting — to connect the classroom and the work environment.
 Our students land internships at local information agencies and at such places as the Smithsonian Institution in Washington, D.C.
 Students can earn class credit for most internships, and the real world experience is just what employers are seeking!

 Many of our students participate in our Mentor Match program which pairs area alumni with students interested in their particular field of work.
 This year-long program gives students the chance to develop professional connections with alumni and to be coached by industry leaders.

 Undergraduate students can apply for the Magellan Scholar program which funds student research projects and provides up to $3000 for salary, materials and/or travel.
 The Graduate School also offers research and travel grants.
 The School of Information Science also provides students with funding opportunities — especially when professional development is involved.